 Devdutt Pattanaik asked himself the question: Does Sita choose in the Ramayana?
 “Suddenly, I found five situations where Sita makes remarkable choices that takes the narrative forward,” he says.
-Read this exclusive interview
+Read this interview

 Devdutt Pattanaik, on his official website, introduces himself with a terse, no-frills bio: “I help leverage the power of myth in business, management, and life.”
 His bold illustrated retelling of Indian folklore and religious symbols have peppered the lives of Indians who nurse even a passing interest in Indian mythology.
 Pattanaik’s books appeal to adults and children alike and, in both cases, treat complex and layered subjects with deft ease.
 He brings to life Ganesha, Shiva, Vishnu, Krishna and a host of familiar divine characters in a human context.
 His uncomplicated narrative stokes questioning, while tempting the reader to inquire deeper.

 Devdutt Pattanaik worked for 15 years in the healthcare and pharma industry before heeding the call of his creative muse.
-In this exclusive interview with Vivek Tejuja, he speaks about his new children’s book The Girl Who Chose, which is about the choices made by Sita, the leading female protagonist of the Ramayana.
+In this interview with Vivek Tejuja, he speaks about his new children’s book The Girl Who Chose, which is about the choices made by Sita, the leading female protagonist of the Ramayana.

 How did this idea come to him?
 Devdutt Pattanaik says he asked himself the question: Does Sita choose in the Ramayana?
 “And suddenly, I found five situations where Sita makes remarkable choices that takes the narrative forward,” he says.